 However, if your Ofsted grade drops to a 3 or a 4 then you will not be eligible to renew in the coming year.

 What if our Ofsted grade changes mid-year?

 We never ask schools to leave the programme mid-year.
 Where this happens, we recommend that schools make the most of the network for the remainder of the year, we can support in finding connections within the network to support with your development areas.

 Can we join the SSAT Leading Edge network if we are not a member of SSAT?

 No, Leading Edge is coordinated by SSAT and so is only open to SSAT Secondary Network member schools.

 Is it possible sign up for a smaller package of activities?

 The Leading Edge programme is sold as a package and it is not possible to have partial involvement.
-However, if you are joining the programme late in the year and have missed key activities, get in touch with us by email and we will look to offer you a reduced rate.
+However, if you are joining the programme late in the year and have missed key activities, get in touch with us by email to discuss your options.

 The SSAT Leading Edge year

 The Leading Edge year runs from 1 April to 31 March.

 What are the key events and activities of the Leading Edge network?

 - SSAT Framework for Exceptional Education– the framework supports ongoing school improvement, enabling you to review current practice and identify next steps.
 Through the Leading Edge network you can work collaboratively with other schools to peer review your practice and receive accreditation to recognise the areas in which your practice is ‘transforming.’

-- Leading Edge Leadership Conference.
+- SSAT Leading Edge Leadership Conference.
 Our annual Leading Edge leadership conference is exclusive to Leading Edge schools and designed to provide inspiration and updates for senior leaders of high-performing schools.
 One free place at the conference is offered as part of the Leading Edge programme.